lucianovix/docker/README.md

 Make sure you have `docker` & `docker compose` installed on the server / system.
 Both are installed by most docker utilities, including Docker Desktop and Rancher Desktop.

+If running `docker compose` results in `docker: command not found`, install Docker and ensure the `docker` binary is available in your `PATH`.
+Installation guides are provided at [docs.docker.com/get-docker](https://docs.docker.com/get-docker/).

 Note: `docker compose` without the hyphen is now the primary method of using docker-compose, per the Docker documentation.

 ## (Most users) Running Cal.com with Docker Compose